sptrakesh/config-db/README.md

 * `ENABLE_SSL` - Use to run SSL services.
 Default `false`.
 * `ENCRYPTION_SECRET` - Use to specify the secret used to AES encrypt values.
 Default is internal to the system.

+**Note:** An alpine based image is also available.
+It crashes at shutdown, so the database may get corrupted.

 ## Build
 Standard cmake build procedure.
-See [Dockerfile](docker/Dockerfile) for build sequence.
+See [Dockerfile](docker/Dockerfile.alpine) for build sequence.
 Ensure the dependencies are available under the following paths:
 * **MacOSX** - Various dependencies installed under the `/usr/local/<dependency>` path.
   See [dependencies](dependencies.md) for scripts used to install the dependencies.